maarten-pennings/howto/c64functions/readme.md

 One thing is remarkable: the program is _not_ using the variable `X`.
 `X` is only used as parameter of `FNF()`.
 Still `X` occurs in the variable dump.
-My suspicion is that when computing `FNF(444)`, the BASIC interpreter assigns `444` to `X`, and then simply calls the evaluator on the body, here `789+X`.
+My suspicion is that when later computing `FNF(444)`, the BASIC interpreter wants to assign `444` to `X`, and then calls the evaluator on the body, here `789+X`.
 Variable `X` must exist for this scheme to work.

+## Dynamic behavior

-What is also worth noting, is that functions are relatively dynamic; they are stored like variable.
-This means it is easy to change them.
+Functions are relatively dynamic; they are stored like variables.
+This means it is easy to change them on the fly.
 The following is an a-typical (kind wording for ridiculous) implementation of [Collatz](https://en.wikipedia.org/wiki/Collatz_conjecture) using dynamically switching functions.